mgifford/risky-weather/README.md

 ## Contributing
 Open a PR or file an issue with a clear reproduction case.
 If you are testing geocoding behavior, run the app from `http://localhost:8000` to avoid file:// CORS problems.

+## AI Disclosure

+Yes.
+AI was used in creating this tool.
+There be dragons!